PasEytan/Finger-counting/README.md

 pip install -r requirements.txt
 ```

+Imported dependencies include:
+- **OpenCV:** For image manipulation and implementing the webcam feed and ROI of the mask.

+- **Tensorflow:** AI framework used to train the AI model.

+- **Keras:** Wrapper for the formatting and organization of the data for the training process, as well as the creation and loading of the actual model.

+- **Matplotlib:** Used to view data organization and histogram of the training process.

+- **Numpy:** Containement of images as arrays and matrices.
+Also used for manipulation of image data.

+- **Glob:** Loading in of the dataset.

 > **Note:** If you have an Nvidia graphics card and want to test wether or not Cuda (the Nvidia framework for training AI models with code) works, then you can go into the PyTorch website, install the right cuda version for your operating system and run:
 ```bash